CodeYourFuture/fundamentals-course/lesson-2.md

 ## Help with Homework Exercises

-Now is your opportunity to ask questions about last week's homework.
+This is your opportunity to ask questions about last week's homework.
 If you would like some assistance on any of the exercises, the teaching assistants will be available to help.

 ## Homework